ayushedu/ayushedu.github.io/_posts/2023-06-03-ineficient_cassandra_query.markdown

 )
 {% endhighlight %}

 Here we removed `customer_id` from partition key.
-This will allow us to delete data by `week_of_year` only so that now we won't have to retrieve expired records from db to figure out customer_id and order_id.
+This will allow us to delete data by `week_of_year` only so that now we won't have to retrieve expired records from db to figure out `customer_id` and `order_id`.
 Now the delete query will be
 {% highlight sql %}
 DELETE FROM order_details WHERE week_of_year=?
 {% endhighlight %}